Wayfarer-Labs/owl-control/GAMES.md

 # Usage Guidelines

 **Be careful with voice chat!** While OWL Control does not capture microphone input, it will capture other people's voice chat in games.
-We strongly encourage you to have voice chat turned off and/or to use external voice chat (like Discord) to avoid recording other players' conversations.
+Here's what to watch out for:

+- **Your own voice (✅):** Never recorded (microphone is not captured).
+- **NPC voices (✅):** Fine to record - we want to hear what they're saying.
+- **Other players in voice chat (❌):** Please avoid recording this.
+The model might learn their voices and it's a privacy risk.
+Instead, use Discord or another external voice chat solution so their conversations won't be recorded.

 **Replaying games is OK!** It's perfectly fine to replay games you've already played, but try to play a bit differently between playthroughs.
 This could mean different approaches, strategies, or playstyles.
 It's okay if you can't play _that_ differently - we're looking to cover as many of the ways you can play games as possible.